Are Centauros exotic signals of the QGP?

 As the QGP phase is rather complicated transient state, many interesting or even unexpected phenomena could be observed during its formation, expansion, cooling, and hadronization.
 There are many predictions for possible signatures of QGP formation and of partial restoration of chiral symmetry, grouped into several classes.
-The following topics have been proposed to investigate: \begin{itemize} \item \begin{large} {\em Thermodynamic Variables}\\ \end{large} This class includes a determination of energy density $\varepsilon$, pressure $P$, and entropy density $s$ of the interacting system as a function of the temperature $T$ and the baryochemical potential $\mu_{b}$.
+Among them the following topics are frequently proposed to investigate: \begin{itemize} \item \begin{large} {\em Thermodynamic Variables}\\ \end{large} This point includes a study of energy and entropy densities: $\varepsilon$, $s$ and a pressure $p$ as a function of the temperature $T$ and the baryochemical potential $\mu_{b}$.
 If a phase transition to QGP occurs, a rapid rise in the effective number of degrees of freedom (expressed by $\varepsilon/T^{4}$ or $s/T^{3}$) should be observed over a small range of $T$.
-The variables $T,s$ and $\varepsilon$ can be identified with the average transverse momentum $\langle p_{T} \rangle$, the hadron rapidity density $dN/dy$, and the transverse energy density $dE_{T}/dy$, respectively.
-Measurements of the cross sections for the production of various types of particles as a function of transverse momentum and rapidity can test thermalization and space-time evolution of the system.
-Rapidity distributions of the more abundantly-produced light particles, such as pions and kaons should provide important information on the dynamics of the collision process. \item \begin{large} {\em Fluctuations}\\ \end{large} Thermodynamical instabilities during the phase transition could lead to large fluctuations.
+The thermodynamical quantities: $T,s$ and $\varepsilon$ can be identified with the average transverse momentum $\langle p_{T} \rangle$, the hadron rapidity density $dN/dy$, and the transverse energy density $dE_{T}/dy$, respectively. \item \begin{large} {\em Fluctuations}\\ \end{large} Thermodynamical instabilities during the phase transition could lead to large fluctuations.